-For example, Let’s say you want to see what stocks have just made new intra-day low, you can create an alert for this event.
+For example, Let’s say you want to see what stocks have just made a new intra-day low, you can create an alert for this event.

-So, only stocks that meet the criteria for this alert (i.e. have made new intra-day high) as well as satisfied all your pre-defined filters will show up in the Alert Window.
+So, only stocks that meet the criteria for this alert (i.e. have made a new intra-day high) as well as satisfied all your pre-defined filters will show up in the Alert Window.

 In this case, you are including both filters and alerts for this particular alert.